corememltd/interop-eap-tls13/README.md

 On your host:

  1. open the 'Edit' menu and select 'Preferences'
- 1. open 'Protocols' and select 'SSL' from the list
+ 1. open 'Protocols' and select 'TLS' (older versions call it 'SSL') from the list
      * add '(Pre)-Master-Secret log' by browsing and selecting `sslkey.log`
      * click on 'OK'
  1. close the preferences window
  1. open `dump.pcap` in Wireshark

-##### SSL Key Logging from `eapol_test`

-Instead of using `LD_PRELOAD` on the server end against the `freeradius` binary, you can capture the keying material from the client end instead with:

-    env LD_PRELOAD=/usr/local/lib/libsslkeylog.so SSLKEYLOGFILE=/tmp/sslkey.log eapol_test -s testing123 -a 127.0.0.1 -p 1812 -c eapol_test/eapol_test.tls.conf

 ### Microsoft Windows 11

-To use Windows 11 Insider Preview (Dev Channel, tested with build 22483) you will need QEMU (tested with version 5.2.0) and to have built and started a [software based TPM](https://github.com/stefanberger/swtpm):
+To use Windows 11 Insider Preview (Dev Channel, tested with build 22499, upgraded to 22504.1000) you will need QEMU (tested with version 5.2.0) and to have built and started a [software based TPM](https://github.com/stefanberger/swtpm):

     docker build -t swtpm swtpm
     docker run -v "$PWD/swtpm/state:/run/swtpm" swtpm

 Once running, you can use the enclosed script:

-    env ISO=Windows11_InsiderPreview_Client_x64_en-gb_22483.iso sh -x qemu-win11.sh
+    env ISO=Windows11_InsiderPreview_Client_x64_en-gb_22499.iso sh -x qemu-win11.sh

 Connect to the VM using the [Spice client](https://www.spice-space.org/):